paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

     Two suggestions:

     1. How about a generic RSS icon?
     2. Would you consider making them into one or more large pallets suitable for embedding via the CSS sprite technique?
-I'll probably wind up making my own collage of icons, but having them available grouped into a few large images would be helpful for embedding in large Web applications.
+I’ll probably wind up making my own collage of icons, but having them available grouped into a few large images would be helpful for embedding in large Web applications.

-- author: 'Serge K. Keller, FCD'
+- author: Serge K. Keller, FCD
   gravatar: 2b0e74986cbba99f558df3df79168dbf
   date: 2010-08-19T13:13:18+01:00
   url: http://www.almaren.ch
   content: |
     Awesome work!
 Thank you very much indeed.

-    I'd second the suggestion of a Google Reader icon, and would also suggest icons for Libre.fm, Filmaker.com and iheartmovies.com.
+    I’d second the suggestion of a Google Reader icon, and would also suggest icons for Libre.fm, Filmaker.com and iheartmovies.com.

     Perhaps the addition of a blank icon to the pack could help others rolling their own particular icons without hassling you so much?
 Just a suggestion, of course.

-    Speaking of which: as I assume we all prefer using your icons instead of text links (that's why we're here, after all!), may I also suggest that you add an icon to your own website, so that we may link back to you with style? ;)
+    Speaking of which: as I assume we all prefer using your icons instead of text links (that’s why we’re here, after all!), may I also suggest that you add an icon to your own website, so that we may link back to you with style? ;)

     Thank you again and best regards.